 - My mom’s recipe does not call for fresh garlic, although sometimes she’ll add garlic powder.
 I had fresh garlic so I figured I would add it.
 Sorry mom, I made a change to your recipe!

-- This Slow Cooker Vegetable Beef Soup freezes well!
+Yes, this Crockpot Vegetable Beef Soup freezes well!
 We prepare and cook the recipe as written, then cool it down and freeze it.
 We’ll just reheat it on the stove before eating.

 - This recipe makes 4 hearty dinner-sized servings, or 6 smaller portions if you’re serving it with salad and bread.